drwpow/pow.rs/src/content/blog/planet-of-the-apps-where-are-they-now.md

   <dt>Status</dt><dd>Vanished</dd>
 </dl>

 Gary spent the entire show telling Lexie and Jake how great and smart he is while spouting intro-to-business level advice they had already done years ago.
 The duo did score $1m investment from Lightspeed, but the app mysteriously vanished into thin air right after the episode aired.
 Almost as if both founders mutually agreed to kill the company to avoid ever having to listen to Gary’s voice again.
-After the show, Jake suddently became an investor (possibly with $1m in pocket?), while Lexie went on to just work at other companies (she’s currently a Product Manager at Warner Bros.).
+After the show, Jake suddenly became an investor (possibly with $1m in pocket?), while Lexie went on to just work at other companies (she’s currently a Product Manager at Warner Bros.).

 <figure><img width="1558" height="871" src="/assets/posts/planet-of-the-apps-where-are-they-now/tracks.jpg" alt="Ibram Uppal and will.i.am" /><figcaption>“I could not have asked for a better partner than Will, but the minute I sat down and showed him the app, he had new ideas … So now we’re going to have the foxes battle.
 And be able to talk.”</figcaption></figure>